Health Benefits Of Geranium Essential Oil: 422 Types Of ‘Cranesbill’

 As with any essential oil, Geranium oil is a highly concentrated extract from a plant that is already quite potent in its natural form.
 It’s a strong natural source and variety of phytochemicals and rich nutrients that make it really effective as a natural insect repellent, skin care treatment and even to fight off internal infections and diseases caused by malicious bacteria.
 However, the highly concentrated essential oil also means that excessive use can have certain side-effects.

 Firstly, when using any essential oil as a topical solution to inflamed or irritated skin, it’s important to use the oil in controlled patches on the surface of your skin first, as a means of testing if you might have an allergic reaction to the oil.
-Allergic reactions are rare, but I’d rather you be safe than sorry in this case – we wouldn’t want you to be turned off natural products entirely just because of one bad experience.
+Allergic reactions are rare, but I’d rather you be safe than sorry in this case.
+We wouldn’t want you to turn away from natural products entirely just because of one bad experience.
 Secondly, make sure you don’t get any of the oil into your eyes, as it will burn and cause general irritation.
 If this does happen, be sure to wash your eyes out with warm water or milk if you have any on hand and seek medical assistance as soon as possible.

 Thirdly, and most importantly, we generally recommend that you stay away from essential oils whilst pregnant as they can have negative effects on your unborn child and in some cases, even cause a miscarriage.
 Although, miscarriages are incredibly rare and can only really happen when someone has serious allergies or takes a seriously excessive amount of essential oils – so you’re generally safe from that.
 But as a rule of thumb, try to stay away from them during pregnancy or use them in very small and controlled doses.

 So, as you now know, those pretty little flowers growing in the garden aren’t just for decoration.
-They can be used as really potent natural remedies to a wide variety of ailments that can affect anyone of us at any given time.
+They have more uses as really potent natural remedies to a wide variety of ailments that can affect anyone of us at any given time.
 In fact, some of the major uses for Geranium essential oil that I didn’t even touch on in this article are its uses as a metabolic stimulant, increasing weight loss whilst working out or exercising, treating nerve and muscle pains, helping to stop diarrhea and even combating viral infections such athlete’s foot and the herpes virus.

 All this from just one essential oil is quite an impressive list if you ask me.
 Especially when you consider the fact that it’s an all-natural, organic and purely non-toxic treatment.
 That means that you can save money on all those costly pharmaceutical drugs and treatment schedules, and even reduce the number of times you find yourself in a doctor’s office – picking up another prescription for more drugs!
 Making the shift to a more natural and holistic lifestyle is a lot easier when you’re using natural and holistic products, so I’d highly recommend Geranium oil for the top of your next shopping list.